iuryt/tico_peixeboi/README.md

 # tico_peixeboi

-Did Tico ride or surf the North Brazil Current: A study case of a manatee that got lost after release
+Did Tico ride or surf the North Brazil Current?
+A study case of a manatee that got lost after release